 Dear Diary: On Journaling As A Practice

 I had a diary when I was a kid; it was pink and white.
 It locked with an impossibly small key that I kept in my matching ballerina music/jewelry box.
 I couldn’t say for certain, but I’m fairly sure it held notes about cute boys, mean siblings, and all of my hopes and dreams.
-I turned back to writing though my childhood and adolescence during the highs and lows but never kept it regularly.
+I turned back to writing through my childhood and adolescence during the highs and lows but never kept it regularly.

 Now I journal almost daily.
 Not just to document a moment of joy or to express my feelings about the tough stuff, but as a daily intentional practice to be more productive, monitor my health and balance, keep track of the many spinning plates in my life, and as a catch-all.